djeada/Statistics-Notes/notes/time_series_analysis/random_walk.md

 \Delta X_t = X_t - X_{t-1} = Z_t
 $$

-Applying this operation to a random walk removes the trend, as each differenced value corresponds to the original random shocks \( Z_t \).
+Applying this operation to a random walk removes the trend, as each differenced value corresponds to the original random shocks $Z_t$.
 This transformation yields a series of white noise.

 ### Differencing in Python